learn-co-curriculum/arrays-and-pointer-arithmetic/README.md

 ## How does this stuff actually work though?

-In C, you only know 3 things about an array, how much space it takes up, where it starts, and what data type it contains.
+In C, you only know three things about an array, how much space it takes up, where it starts, and what data type it contains.
 Recall `int array[5];`.
 This code allocates contiguous memory that is the size of 5 integers and stores the memory address of the array in the variable `array`.

 Say we access the element at index 2, `array[2]`.
 Ruby's not the only language that's nice to developers, this is actually syntactic sugar!